ktmeindl/yelp/README.md

 Alternately, you can also directly add a new job in the DC/OS web interface via copying the json content of the job config file.

 The job can then be started in the DC/OS web interface under "jobs" -> "yelp-app" -> "Run now".

-The output of the program can then be seen in the logs section.
+The output of the program can be seen in the logs section.

 ### Storing the tar file in S3

 I used s3 to store the Yelp tar-file.
-If you want to do the same, you have to add the following parameters to the driver-java-options in the start command of the job json before you submit it:
+If you want to do the same, you can do this via adding the following parameters to the driver-java-options in the start command of the job json before you submit it:
 ```
 -Ds3.aws.endpoint=<your s3 endpoint>